samrocketman/home/dotfiles/.git_template/README.md

 # Dynamic authors for git

-This template directory is for git pre-commit hooks that determins which author settings should be used depending on what domain is being committed.
+This template directory is for git `pre-commit` hooks that determines which author settings should be used depending on what origin domain is being committed.
 This was created out of the desire to have different authorship depending on what git service is being used.

 Research includes: